WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 :::warning

-Although this desk can handle a maximum of 48 stereo channels and an infinite ammount of scenes, DO NOT use hundreds of scenes.
+Although this desk can handle a maximum of 48 stereo channels and an infinite amount of scenes, DO NOT use hundreds of scenes.
 The last time someone pushed the desk by using over 200 scenes, it became an unresponsive laggy mess and was incredibly painful to use.

 :::